Scale your business with our modular plugins.

 Why Delete Old Thumbnails in WordPress?

-Before you learn different methods to remove thumbnails, let’s better understand why you should do it.
+Before learning different methods to remove thumbnails, let’s first understand why you should do so.

-In summary, if you want to keep the thumbnail count low, you can delete all the images not in use from the media library.
+In summary, to keep the thumbnail count low, you can delete all unused images from the media library.
 This will help you:

 How to Delete Thumbnails in WordPress?